 What should I expect if I attend?

-Note: A detailed schedule of the workshop will be posted in July.
+Note: A detailed schedule of the workshop can be found here.

 At the workshop, we will begin with introductions and discussion of the main goals.
 Then, we will spend time discussing and demoing PD methods and examples of PD in action.
 We will invite adult members from UMD/HCIL’s Kidsteam to share their experiences working with children across a variety of design topics over the last two decades.
 We will also have a Q&A session for participants to learn from Kidsteam’s 20+ years of working with child design partners.